 HTTP is Hypertext Transfer Protocol Secure.
 It is an internet communication protocol that safeguards the integrity and confidentiality of data.
 HTTPS ensures a secure and private online experience.

 HTTPS uses the “code” on a Secure Sockets Layer (SSL), which is sometimes called Transport Layer Security (TLS) to send the information back and forth and that keeps user’s information safe from hackers.

 SSL (Secure Sockets Layer) works closely and simultaneously with HTTPS to communicate information safely.
 There are mainly three ways: authentication, encryption, and data integrity.

 The key role of HTTPS is enhanced security.
 As such, HTTPS has been used for any site involving secure information like personal data and banking details.
-It is usually used for e-commerce sites to protect transactions.
+In fact, it is usually present in e-commerce sites to protect transactions.
 You might notice that your bank will use HTTPS to protect your personal information where you can easily recognize the padlock on your browser.
 Very often, HTTPS is used as an SEO benefit to your secure site.

 How Security Affect Your SEO

 Yes, switching to HTTPS ensure the enhanced security of your site.
 However, there are also some other SEO advantages that you might want to know: